martin-ng/zero-yoe/README.md

 ## Design Process

 1. The back-end is developed with Node.
-Node will allow the use of JavaScript code to run the back-end.
+Node will allow the use of JavaScript code to build the front and back-end.

 2. Express will be used on top of Node to create our RESTFUL APIs that will interface with public APIs to pull job openings and store them into our database.

 3. Data does not require long-term persistence and retrieval speed is more desired.
 Redis, an in-memory data store is used for these reasons.

-4. Cron scheduler will be utilized to consistently pull jobs from public APIs at an interval.
+4. Cron scheduler will be used to consistently pull data from public APIs at an interval.

 5. This web application's front-end will utilize React.
 React uses the virtual DOM to keep the UI in sync with state.
 This is a lot less expensive than manipulating the DOM.